revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% section Overview %}

-This tutorial provides the first protocol from {% citet Hoehna2017a %}.
-Here, we demonstrate how to set up and perform analyses using common nucleotide substitution models.
+This tutorial covers the first protocol from {% citet Hoehna2017a %}, which demonstrates how to set up and perform analyses using common nucleotide substitution models.
 The substitution models used in molecular evolution are continuous time Markov models, which are fully characterized by their instantaneous-rate matrix: